 5 – Patience My Friend

-This tip stems off of trail camera intel – learn who’s travelling together.
-During the first week or two bucks are typically still in their bachelor groups, especially in the states where season opens in the beginning of September.
+This tip stems off of trail camera intel – learn which bucks are traveling together.
+During the first week or two of September, bucks are typically still in their bachelor groups.
 It won’t be long before their rising testosterone levels have them splitting apart, but you don’t want to make the mistake of letting one fly a tad too early.
 As Charles Alsheimer explained in the recent blog “Bachelor Group Behavior”, multiple mature bucks tend to hang out together during the summer months, thus said, if you let one fly on a good one, you may miss out on a great one.
-Use your trail cam photos to determine what bucks are travelling together so you know who might be following one another.
+Use your trail cam photos to determine what bucks are traveling together so you know who might be following one another.

 6 – Acorns Trump All

 When acorns fall, deer simply abandon all other food sources.
 Take the time now to glass tree tops to figure out which oaks are holding a bumper crop and set up nearby.
 Acorn driven deer are hard deer to hunt because they can feed without ever having to travel very far from their bedroom.
 Not only this, but if you hunt a forest covered with oaks you’re basically going to have to guess which one they will choose to feed under during any given day.
-All in all, deer are much more predictable when they are not driven by acorns.
+All in all, deer are much more predictable when they are not driven by acorns or if oak trees are sparse in your area.

 7 – Go a Little Deeper